 While the cost of patching up a data breach will vary by company size and the scope of the attack, a recent IBM study found that the average cost has now increased to $4 million USD.
 This sum includes both indirect costs (such as brand damage and customer attrition) and direct costs (hiring experts, paying fees, and covering identity monitoring services for victims).

-Social engineering and phishing schemes have become a preferred tactic for cybercriminals, and every organisational cybersecurity policy should be strategically positioned to address these kinds of threats.
+Social engineering and phishing schemes have become a preferred tactic for cybercriminals, and every organizational cybersecurity policy should be strategically positioned to address these kinds of threats.
 Common social engineering and phishing tactics include emails appearing to be from a legitimate sender that trick the recipient into clicking on a link and entering sensitive information like passwords or account numbers.
 Since the scam targets individual employees rather than the company IT infrastructure, it’s clear that antivirus and firewalls (while an essential part of overall security) will do little to protect against it.
-The best safeguard is a cybersecurity-savvy culture from the highest levels of leadership down to each individual contributor.
+The best safeguard is a cyber security-savvy culture from the highest levels of leadership down to each individual contributor.

 Cyber threats are all the more concerning because up until they turn into a major incident, they are somewhat intangible threats: the warning signs are limited or nonexistent.
-Of course this is a dangerous illusion, given the distressing and costly consequences of a cyberattack.
+Of course, this is a dangerous illusion, given the distressing and costly consequences of a cyberattack.
 Fortunately, there are some indicators that attitudes may be shifting.
 In a series of surveys over the past few years, Deloitte concluded that cybersecurity is increasingly becoming evaluated as a component of overall security.
 They recommend a few different strategies for making the threat more tangible.
 Here are two of their suggestions that really stood out to us:

 Realistic simulations can offer a concrete idea of where the vulnerabilities lie, even down to the individual device.
 If possible, senior staff may choose to address these concerns with individual employees whose devices appear to have important security flaws.